Information for trainers on how the RCOG maintains quality in postgraduate medical education

 Attainment of the MRCOG exam is highly regarded and a requirement for progress within training.
 The RCOG has established a quality-assured exam structure for the Part 1 MRCOG, Part 2 MRCOG and Part 3 MRCOG, which is a requirement of the curriculum.

 The MRCOG exams test the knowledge base of trainees in a clinical context.
 The process is regularly reviewed and there is a built-in quality assurance structure.
 The Examination and Assessment Committee is responsible for exam content and management of the different elements that contribute to the exam.
 This committee reviews the standard-setting process and undertakes a detailed analysis of each exam as part of a quality management process.
-Trainees who don’t pass the exam may receive individualised feedback.
+Trainees who do not pass the exam may receive individualised feedback.
 Information about curriculum changes, exam processes and pass rates are provided to deaneries and the GMC.

 Externality process